My husband and I took a builder grade kitchen and turned it into a showstopper using basic building materials and our own sweat equity for just $2000.

 The result was better than I could have imagined.
 I have the kitchen of my dreams and, even more, I have the satisfaction and pride of knowing that we had created it.

-How to keep expenses down on a diy budget kitchen remodel
+Tips on how to keep expenses down on a kitchen remodel

 So how did we do this for such a great price?